project-chip/connectedhomeip/examples/lock-app/qpg6100/README.md

 Current status of implementation:

+-   Button and LED control
 -   Initialization of the CHIP stack.
 -   CHIP Logging, PlatformManager and ConfigurationManager enabled.
 -   BLE: CHIPoBLE advertisement and connection available for provisioning
+-   CHIP ZCL cluster control for the Lock mechanism through CHIP tool.

 Pending:

--   Button and LED control
 -   Thread: Linking QPG6100 OpenThread implementation to CHIP build
--   Intake CHIP ZCL cluster control for the Lock mechanism through CHIP tool.

-For more information on Qorvo and the platforms, please visit [the Qorvo website](www.qorvo.com) or contact us on LPW.support@qorvo.com.
+For more information on Qorvo and the platforms, please visit [the Qorvo website](http://www.qorvo.com) or contact us on LPW.support@qorvo.com.

 ## Building